 Florida’s Red Flag Law Violates the Constitution and Threatens Your Freedom

-The Red Flag Laws that currently exist are in 15 states in this country and Florida is one of these states. – Find out where -Click Here
+The Red Flag Laws that currently exist are in several states in this country and Florida is one of these states. – Find out where -Click Here

 In this rush to push this bill through many gun control provisions were added to the bill by traitorous Republicans.
 Those gun control provisions are: